Busso00/git_GitHub_CLI/README.md

-## References for course GitHub foundations
+## References for git and GitHub CLI usage